ADDIS0NI/90-North-Assignment/readme.md

 - Direct messaging between users
 - Enhanced file management (folders, search)
 - Real-time file collaboration
 ## Contact
 For any questions or access requests, please contact me at adityasoni0950@gmail.com.

+# I sincerely apologize for the delayed submission of my assignment.
+Due to time constraints, I prioritized the backend development while ensuring the project maintained its core design aesthetics.
+I have put in my best  effort to deliver a high-quality solution.
+# I would greatly appreciate your feedback on my work, as I am eager to improve and contribute further.
+Additionally, I am highly interested in this internship with a potential job offer and look forward to any guidance on #how I can enhance my performance.